Congressional Progressive Caucus: LGBT rights

 In July 2022, the House Judiciary Committee chairman Jerrold Nadler (D-NY), Senator Dianne Feinstein (D-CA), Congressional LGBTQ+ Equality caucus chairman David Cicilline (D-RI), Senator Tammy Baldwin (D-WI) and Senator Susan Collins (R-ME) announced the re-introduction of the Respect for Marriage Act, which was revised to include protections for interracial marriages to codify Loving v.
 Virginia.
 The act passed the House (267–157) on July 19, 2022, with 47 Republicans joining all Democrats in voting in the affirmative.

 The Senate considered the bill, but it was initially unclear if it would receive enough votes to end debate.
 On November 14, 2022, a group of bipartisan senators, including Rob Portman (R-OH), Kyrsten Sinema (D-AZ), Thom Tillis (R-NC), Tammy Baldwin (D-WI), and Susan Collins (R-ME) announced they had reached an amendment compromise to include language for religious protections and clarify that the bill did not legalize polygamous marriage.
 The amendment specifies that nonprofit religious organizations will not be required to provide services for the solemnization or celebration of a marriage.
 Shortly after, Senate majority leader Chuck Schumer announced the Respect for Marriage Act would be put up for a full vote.

 On November 16, 2022, the Senate invoked cloture on the motion to proceed (62–37) to the amended bill.
 All 50 Democratic senators and 12 Republicans (Roy Blunt, Richard Burr, Shelley Moore Capito, Susan Collins, Joni Ernst, Cynthia Lummis, Lisa Murkowski, Rob Portman, Mitt Romney, Dan Sullivan, Thom Tillis, and Todd Young) voted in favor of advancing the bill.
 On November 29, 2022, the Senate voted 61–36 to pass the bill.
 Voting in favor of the bill were 49 Democrats and the same 12 Republicans who had voted to advance it.
 Two Republicans (Ben Sasse and Patrick Toomey) and one Democrat (Raphael Warnock, who co-sponsored the bill) did not vote.

 Foreign policy

-Israel
+Israel and Palestine

 Representative Lois Frankel (FL-22) left the caucus on November 20, 2023, and Ritchie Torres (NY-15) left the caucus on February 21, 2024; both left over disagreements regarding support for Israel in the Gaza war.
 Both are described as staunch supporters of Israel.

 Twenty Democrats led by Summer Lee and Greg Casar, who was elected to lead the Congressional Caucus in 2025, are calling for support for U.S. legislation that would ban arming countries that block humanitarian aid.